kkjk/VideoEdgeDetection/README.md

 2. low and high thresholds for double threshold step in Canny Edge detection have been hard coded.They can be changed in the non_max_suppression_with_threshold_and_hystersis() function (high, low)

+3. sample_video.mp4 file can be used to check the working